solita/blackhat-python/README.md

 * [SecLists](https://github.com/danielmiessler/SecLists) contains very useful lists for usernames, parameters and other things.
 Use them as input for your scripts.

+# The tasks

+You don't have to complete every task.
+Not realistic in two hour workshop.
+You can choose whatever task you like the most.
+They are in no particular order.

+* Task 1, RCE -> forward shell
+* Task 2, LFI
+* Task 3, "better strings"
+* Task 4, Remote server pwn

 # Task 1, RCE -> forward shell